Resources for Science Standard of Learning 2.4: Life Cycles

 2.4.
 The student will investigate and understand that plants and animals undergo a series of orderly changes as they mature and grow.
 Key concepts include

 The Curriculum Framework contains additional information for the teacher, and includes what students are expected to know about life cycles.
 Once you have linked to the second chapter of the Curriculum Framework, scroll through to page 14 to view Standard of Learning 2.4.

-The Department of Game and Inland Fisheries manages the white-tailed deer and all wildlife in Virginia.
+The Department of Wildlife Resources manages the white-tailed deer and all wildlife in Virginia.
 Deer are carefully managed through a fall hunting season and by making changes to the habitat on public lands.
 Hunters report all the deer that are taken during the season and the data is carefully reviewed by wildlife scientists to determine future management practices.

 The life cycle of the deer is similar to other mammals, including people.
 As fawns, or infants, deer are very dependent on their mother or doe.
 Although they can stand and even run a few hours after birth, they stay hidden, growing stronger on their mother’s milk.
 Deer mature quickly and by one year, the yearling is on its own.
 If a yearling is a doe, she is ready to give birth to her first fawn.

 Deer are edge animals, living in the area between deep woods and fields.
 The young tips of tree branches are a favorite food along with a variety of other plants including greenbrier and honey suckle.
 For a list of plants that either attract deer or are avoided by deer see the Deer Information page on this site.

 - Deer by the Dozen: reprint of Virginia Wildlife “Wild in the Woods” article